Skip Nav

 • Insect stings.
 "Bees, wasps, hornets, yellow-jackets and fire ants are the most common stinging insects that cause an allergic reaction," according to the Asthma and Allergy Foundation of America.

 • Certain medications.
-Penicillin, antibiotics that contain sulfonamides (sulfa drugs), anticonvulsants (often used to prevent epileptic fits), and certain nonsteroidal anti-inflammatory drugs (NSAIDs), such as aspiring or ibuprofen, are all common triggers of drug allergies, according to the American College of Allergy, Asthma, and Immunology.
+Penicillin, antibiotics that contain sulfonamides (sulfa drugs), anticonvulsants (often used to prevent epileptic fits), and certain nonsteroidal anti-inflammatory drugs (NSAIDs), such as aspirin or ibuprofen, are all common triggers of drug allergies, according to the American College of Allergy, Asthma, and Immunology.

 Generally, there are factors that can make a person more likely to develop allergies in their lifetime.